Using full-body MRIs, Ezra can now detect 11 cancers in men and 13 in women – TechCrunch

 Ezra initially came to market with a single test to screen for prostate cancer using machine learning to diagnose the screens coming off of an abbreviated MRI scan that takes 20 minutes.

-All of the MRI sequences that Gal’s company uses are FDA approved, but the machine learning algorithms the company has developed has not been cleared, yet.
+All of the MRI sequences that Gal’s company uses are FDA approved, but the machine learning algorithms the company has developed have not been cleared yet.

 While Ezra can screen for different cancers, the firm’s technology doesn’t offer a diagnosis.
 That’s still up to a physician and requires additional testing.
 “We’re turning MRIs from what is a diagnostic test into a screening test,” says Gal.